onethawt/idaplugins-list/README.md

 * [Optimice](https://code.google.com/p/optimice/): This plugin enables you to remove some common obfuscations and rewrite code to a new segment.
 Currently supported optimizations are: Dead code removal, JMP merging, JCC opaque predicate removal, Pattern based deobfuscations

+* [Qualcomm Loader](https://github.com/daxgr/qcom-mbn-ida-loader): IDA loader plugin for Qualcomm Bootloader Stages

 * [qb-sync](https://github.com/quarkslab/qb-sync): qb-sync is an open source tool to add some helpful glue between IDA Pro and Windbg.
 Its core feature is to dynamically synchronize IDA's graph windows with Windbg's position.

 * [Sark](https://github.com/tmr232/Sark/): Sark, (named after the notorious Tron villain,) is an object-oriented scripting layer written on top of IDAPython.
 Sark is easy to use and provides tools for writing advanced scripts and plugins.

 * [Sega Genesis/Megadrive Tools](https://github.com/DrMefistO/smd_ida_tools): Special IDA Pro tools for the Sega Genesis/Megadrive romhackers.
 Tested work on v5.2, v6.6.
 Should work on other versions.

+* [Snippt Detector](https://github.com/zaironne/SnippetDetector): Snippet Detector is an IDA Python scripts project used to detect snippets from 32bit disassembled files. snippet is the word used to identify a generic sequence of instructions (at the moment a snippet is indeed a defined function).
+The aim of the tool is to collect many disassembled snippets inside a database for the detection process.

 * [spu3dbg](https://github.com/revel8n/spu3dbg): Ida Pro debugger module for the anergistic SPU emulator.

 * [Tarkus](https://github.com/tmr232/Tarkus): Tarkus is a plugin manager for IDA Pro, modelled after Python's pip.

+* [VirusBattle](https://github.com/axmat/virusbattle-ida-plugin): The plugin is an integration of Virus Battle API to the well known IDA Disassembler.
+Virusbattle is a web service that analyses malware and other binaries with a variety of advanced static and dynamic analyses.

 * [WinIOCtlDecoder](https://github.com/tandasat/WinIoCtlDecoder): An IDA Pro plugin which decodes a Windows Device I/O control code into DeviceType, FunctionCode, AccessType and MethodType.